 Are you travelling to Athens with children, or looking for a unique place to have a coffee and a cake?
 Little Kook themed cafe will bring back childhood memories and transfer you to dreamland.

-Halloween at Little Kook themed cafe in Athens
+Christmas at Little Kook themed cafe in Athens

-With Halloween around the corner, locals and tourists pass by to take a photo of the large orange pumpkins.
+Due to its often changing seasonal themes, it has become a popular Athens attraction.
+With Christmas around the corner, locals and tourists pass by to take photos of the colorful Christmas decorations!

-Other recurrent themes include Christmas, Valentine’s Day, spring and summer.
 The colorful decorations have drawn inspiration from stories like Alice in Wonderland, Mary Poppins, Cinderella and Peter Pan.
+There’s always something new to look out for.

 Dragons and fairies

-No matter what the season, the huge black dragon on the roof of Little Kook is always there.
+No matter what the season, the huge black dragon on the roof of Little Kook shop is always there.

 While it’s more relevant during Halloween, they have somehow managed to combine it with creatures from the fantasy world, like Cinderella and Alice.
+And, during Christmas, it’s surrounded by Christmas trees.

 The friendly staff of the Little Kook in Athens are dressed accordingly, with colorful, themed outfits.
-They look like they’ve jumped out of a fairy tale book – perhaps they have!
+They look like they’ve jumped out of a fairy tale book – and perhaps they have!

 Bright lights and colorful umbrellas